Strip Nude for Your Killer Blu-ray Movie

 The last drink

-The film opens up with a short sequence in which a beautiful woman dies while undergoing an abortion.
+The film begins with a short sequence in which a beautiful woman dies while undergoing an abortion.
 Shortly after, she is placed in a bath tub by two men.
 Before they disappear into the night, it is revealed that the woman was a fashion model.

-The rest of the film follows a number of different characters who know each other through their work at the same studio where the late model used to work: Carlo (Nino Castelnuovo, Camille 2000, The Umbrellas of Cherbourg), an ambitious photographer who knows how to convince a woman to take her clothes off, even when she does not want to and he isn’t working; Magda (Edwige Fenech, Your Vice is a Locked Room and Only I Have the Key, The Case of the Bloody Iris), Carlo’s assistant and part-time lover who has recently started fantasizing about being a cover model; Lucia (Femi Benussi, The Italian Connection, The Hawks and the Sparrows), a new girl hoping to become a model who has just ‘auditioned’ for Carlo; Gisella (Amanda, Supersexymarket), the studio’s extravagant bisexual owner; Maurizio (Franco Diogene, Midnight Express), Gisella’s overweight husband who desperately wants to sleep with Doris (Erna Schurer, Deported Women of the SS), another ambitious model; and Stefano (Gianni Airò), Doris’ abusive partner.
+The rest of the film follows a number of different characters who know each other through their work at the same studio where the late model used to work: Carlo (Nino Castelnuovo, The Umbrellas of Cherbourg), an ambitious photographer who knows how to convince a woman to take her clothes off, even when she does not want to, without using his camera; Magda (Edwige Fenech, The Case of the Bloody Iris), Carlo’s assistant and part-time lover, who has recently started fantasizing about being a cover model; Lucia (Femi Benussi, The Italian Connection, The Hawks and the Sparrows), a new girl hoping to become a model, who has just ‘auditioned’ for Carlo; Gisella (Amanda, Supersexymarket), the studio’s extravagant bisexual owner; Maurizio (Franco Diogene, Midnight Express), Gisella’s overweight husband, who desperately wants to sleep with Doris (Erna Schurer, Deported Women of the SS), another ambitious model; and Stefano (Gianni Airò), Doris’ abusive partner.

 After a photographer employed by Gisella is brutally murdered, Magda becomes seriously concerned about the safety of everyone working in the studio.
-Together with Carlo, she begins looking for clues that would reveal the identity of the killer.
+Soon after, together with Carlo, she begins looking for clues that would reveal the identity of the killer.
 Meanwhile, the killer strikes again.

-Andrea Bianchi’s Strip Nude For Your Killer is a standard Euro Trash piece which delivers all of the goodies such a genre film is supposed to deliver - plenty of nudity, dated effects (which actually make the graphic killings look quite stylish), cheap suspense, and beautiful melodies that make it a lot easier to enjoy the visuals.
-Unsurprisingly, a lot of the actors are also dubbed (a standard practice for Italian genre films during the '70s and '80s).
+Andrea Bianchi’s Strip Nude for Your Killer is a standard Eurotrash piece that delivers all of the goodies such a genre film should -- plenty of nudity, dated effects (which help the graphic killings appear quite stylish), cheap suspense, and beautiful melodies that make it a lot easier to enjoy the visuals.
+The international cast is, unsurprisingly, very attractive, and again, unsurprisingly, all of its members are dubbed.
+(This was a standard practice for all Italian genre films that were made during the '70s and '80s).

-Fenech and Benussi look good, but both have appeared in far better and far more coherent films than Strip Nude For Your Killer.
-The elegant Schurer, who appeared in a number of sleazy films during the ‘70s, has a small but memorable role.
-Castelnuovo looks decent as the suave photographer, while the late Diogene is, as usual, a lot of fun to watch.
+Fenech and Benussi look good, but both have had major parts in better and far more coherent genre films.
+The elegant Schurer, who appeared in a number of cult Eurotrash films during the ‘70s, has a small yet memorable cameo.
+Castelnuovo does what he is supposed to as the suave photographer, while the late Diogene plays another smutty character.

-Cinematographer Franco Delli Colli’s (Hanna D: The Girl from Vondel Park) lensing is simple but rather effective.
+Cinematographer Franco Delli Colli’s (Hanna D: The Girl from Vondel Park) lensing is simple yet effective.
 However, a few of the lighting choices during the final third of the film are quite puzzling.

 Presented in an aspect ratio of 2.40:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Andrea Bianchi's Strip Nude for Your Killer arrives on Blu-ray courtesy of Blue Underground.

-The main issue with this release is a familiar one - light machine noise, which is present throughout the entire film and at times easy to spot.
+The release is sourced from an older master with a familiar flaw -- all visuals are covered by a layer of light machine noise.
 Depending on how light was captured by the camera, some of it could be distracting (see screencapture #11), but elsewhere, for instance where brightness levels are toned down, it is quite easy to tolerate (see screencapture #4).
 The good news is that there are no traces of overzealous sharpening corrections.
-Shadow detail is also a lot more convincing than it is on Blue Underground's DVD release.
+Shadow detail is also a lot more convincing than it is on Blue Underground's previous DVD release of the film.
 The darker sequences are also free of distracting macroblocking patterns.
-Color stability is greatly improved, but color saturation could have been slightly better.
+Color stability is greatly improved, but color saturation could have been better.
 Additionally, there is no edge flicker, while scratches, cuts, and damage marks have been effectively removed.
-All in all, despite the various issues and limitations described above, the Blu-ray release still represents a step up in quality over the DVD release.
-It has to be said, however, that a slightly better scan would have certainly produced a substantially better image quality.
+All in all, despite the various issues and limitations described above, the Blu-ray release still represents a step-up in quality over the DVD release.
+It has to be said, however, that a slightly better scan would have produced a substantially better image quality.
 (Note: This is a Region-Free Blu-ray disc.
-Therefore, you will be able to play it on your PS3 or SA regardless of your geographical location).
+Therefore, you will be able to play it on your Blu-ray regardless of your geographical location).

 There are two audio tracks on this Blu-ray disc: English DTS-HD Master Audio 2.0 and Italian DTS-HD Master Audio 2.0.
 For the record, Blue Underground have provided optional yellow English (for the Italian version), English SDH, French, and Spanish subtitles for the main feature.
 When turned on, they appear inside the image frame.